andrewmpierce/andrewmpierce.github.io/_posts/10-10-2015-Things-I-Want-To-Learn-Post-TIY.md

 [here](https://github.com/open-source-society/computer-science).
 There is significant overlap between the two curriculums and I feel like they both address a computer science track very effectively.
-I've decided to create a separate post [here](http://andrewmpierce.io/2015/10/10/Courses-Im-Taking.html) with a breakdown of the courses I'm currently enrolled in and the ones
+I've decided to create a separate post [here](http://andrewmpierce.io/2015/10/10/Courses-Im-Taking.html) with a breakdown of the courses I'm currently enrolled in and the ones I've completed.
+I expect this to take several years, assuming I'm taking these courses part time while working full time and working on other projects.
-I've completed.

 2. Learn R and brush up on my statistics knowledge base.
 I took a few stat courses in college so I definitely feel like I was ahead of a lot of my class in that regard,